Sustainable Ways to Manage Stormwater

 Tree Planting Budget

-To allow trees to reach full maturity, and ideally become self-sufficient, a suitable budget must be allocated.
-Without a sufficient budget, cities will experience the premature deaths of trees, which will need replacement within 3-5 years of planting.
+To allow trees to reach full maturity, and ideally become self-sufficient, a suitable budget and management plan must be allocated.
+Without a sufficient budget, cities will experience the premature deaths of city trees, which will need replacement within 3-5 years of planting.

-A well-funded tree planting program would avoid the cost of continual tree removal and replacements, and alternatively appreciate the future value of trees as an asset within any urban environment.
+A well-funded tree planting program would avoid the cost of continual tree removal and replacements, and increase the future value of trees as an asset within any urban environment.

 Human Behaviors